 The total slack in the chain can be determined by counter rotating the sprockets so one strand is taut, and then measuring the total sag between the chain and a straight edge midway between the sprockets

 The sag should be 1-2% of the centre distance.
-(See below .for approximate dimensions).
+(See Fig 3.- Shown overleaf, for approximate dimensions).